jackoalan/llvm-mos/README.md

 to abstract symbols placed in the zero page by the linker.
 Only registers actually accessed are emitted.

-One 2-byte pointer register is presently reserved by the compiler for saving/restoring.
-Accoringly, at least two zero page registers must be available for compiler use.
+Two 2-byte pointer registers are presently reserved by the compiler.
+One is used for last-chance saving/restoring of values after register allocation; the other is the soft stack pointer.
+Accordingly, at least two consecutive pairs of zero page registers must be available for compiler use.

 Eventually, a compiler flag should allow the user to specify how many zero page locations are available for use by the compiler.
 This will limit the register